 - Each parent’s willingness to care for the child

 - Each parent’s ability to communicate with one another

 - Each parent’s willingness to communicate with one another

 - Each parent’s willingness to foster a positive relationship between the child and the other parent

 Alaska judges make every attempt to keep fathers as involved in their child’s life as possible, given the positive impact their presence has on children’s upbringing.
-However, should the father’s involvement in the child’s life be considered harmful or his involvement go against the child’s best interests, the judge makes other arrangements – these arrangements may include limiting visitation, having supervised visitation, or barring contact between the father and the child.
+However, should the father’s involvement in the child’s life be considered harmful or his involvement go against the child’s best interests, the judge makes other arrangements – these arrangements may include limiting visitation (parenting time), having supervised visitation, or barring contact between the father and the child.
 This often happens in cases when abuse is present.

 Alaska Father’s Rights to Child Custody and Visitation

 Both a child’s biological parents have an equal right to petition the court for visitation and custody.
 This equal right exists regardless of whether the parents were married at the time of the child’s birth or not.
 Like almost all the decisions surrounding Alaska child custody cases, a family court judge in Alaska uses the best interests of the child standard to make the best possible decisions for the child’s wellbeing and upbringing including keeping the father involved in the child’s life.